pvk-96/Journal/README.md

 I think I'll have to do so the things from start again.
 This has happened multiple times in the past.
 That is the main reason I have scrapped this project in the past.
 I will try to do this two more times and if this happens again, I would ultimately scrap the project and move on.
+Also, I bought home a small turtle yesterday, I named it OOGWAY. that's it for today.
+I will try again and update